Spr19CS210/PA-Drill-Section-Writeups/Section05-Classes/README.md

 and their locations.
 This will give you a visual of where the animals are on the screen.
 To prepare for this, create a similar class called StarScreen.
 This will be a grid of stars represented by the character *.
+Empty indices will be represented with a period.
 The provided file, StarScreenDriver.java will use your class and make StarScreen objects to print the stars on the screen.

 Take a look at the driver and try to deduce which methods need to be